Floer trajectories and stabilizing divisors: Transversality and compactness

-It is not possible to obtain transversality with expected dimension for all strata using domain-dependent almost complex structures.
+We wish to achieve transversality by choosing generic perturbations of the given almost complex structure.
+However, it is not possible to obtain transversality with expected dimension for {\em all} strata using domain-dependent almost complex structures.
+To explain the problem, we introduce the following terminology.
+A {\em maximal ghost component} of a stable marked strip is a union of ghost components that is connected and maximal among such unions.
 Consider the case that a {\em maximal ghost component contains several markings}.
 From any such stable trajectory we can obtain a stable trajectory with a single marking on each maximal ghost component, by forgetting all but one such marking.
 The forgetful map has positive dimensional fibers but the two strata have the same expected dimension.
 It follows that the strata with multiple such markings cannot be made regular by this method.
 A type $\Gamma$ will be called {\em uncrowded} if each maximal ghost component contains at most one marking.
 Given any crowded type an uncrowded type may be obtained by forgetting all but one marking on each maximal ghost component.